 Raw from The Beatles' painful breakup, Ringo created a musical olive branch that captured his unique perspective on his bandmates.
-Released as the B-side to "It Don't Come Easy", "Early 1970" stands as one of the most honest and vulnerable portraits of the fractured relationships in the Fab Four.
+Released as the B-side to "It Don't Come Easy", "Early 1970" is one of the most honest and vulnerable portraits of the fractured relationships in the Fab Four at the time of their breakup.

 In the song, Ringo acknowledges each bandmate's distinct personality without judgment.
 He playfully describes John's adventures with Yoko, Paul's farm life with Linda, and George's quiet home life.
 Rather than dwelling on conflicts or assigning blame, he paints a charming picture of his friends.